 • Lots of soft furnishings

 • Keep your cat indoors

-If your cat stays indoors, try to keep her in certain parts of the house – and especially off the furniture!
-Mattresses, duvets, sheets and furniture covers all attract allergens, so don’t let your cat sleep on them, however much she might love to snuggle up in your bed!
+If your cat stays indoors, try to keep them in certain parts of the house – and especially off the furniture!
+Mattresses, duvets, sheets and furniture covers all attract allergens, so don’t let your cat sleep on them, however much they might love to snuggle up in your bed!

 Will cleaning my house help?